 As a healthcare professional you know more than anyone that a breast cancer diagnosis changes everything and that people can feel overwhelmed, scared and alone.
 So we want to work closely with you to help ensure your patients get the best support, information and care.
 We offer expert, tailored and friendly support services to enhance and complement the care you provide.
 We’re here to listen, understand, care and help people move forward with more confidence when hospital-based treatment has finished.

-Moving Forward evaluation report
+Moving Forward courses